teslamotors/linux/Documentation/admin-guide/LSM/index.rst

 be accessed and maintained using the special files in ``/proc/.../attr``.
-A security module may maintain a module specific subdirectory there, named after the module. ``/proc/.../attr/smack`` is provided by the Smack security module and contains all its special files.
+A security module may maintain a module specific subdirectory there, named after the module. ``/proc/.../attr/smack`` is provided by the Smack security module and contains all its special files, and XPin provides ``/proc/.../attr/xpin``.
 The files directly in ``/proc/.../attr`` remain as legacy interfaces for modules that provide subdirectories.

 .. toctree::
    :maxdepth: 1

    apparmor
    LoadPin
+   XPin
    SELinux
    Smack
    tomoyo